GoblinForge/MythicKey/README.md

 - Your **Keystone** will be inserted without manual interaction.
 - A **Ready Check** will start to confirm your group is prepared.
+- Use `/mkann` to toggle the Mythic+ Key Announcer on or off.
 - *(More features will be added in future updates!)*

 ## Contributions & Support